Fried Cauliflower; The New Fried Chicken. How To Wow Your Guests With Home Fried Cauliflower By Sophie Gilmour

-One food trend that I am wholeheartedly embracing however, is the rise of the vegetable.
-Food media is giving more glory to the vegetable than ever before, and whether it’s because people are eating more ‘flexitarian’, cooking at a more advanced level than before, or embracing more vegetable-focused cuisines (Middle Eastern) – meals that are centred on the vegetable are on the rise.
+One food trend that I am wholeheartedly embracing, however, is the rise of the vegetable.
+Food media is giving more glory to the vegetable than ever before, and whether it’s because people are eating more ‘flexitarian’, cooking at a more advanced level than before, or embracing more vegetable-focused cuisines (Middle Eastern) – meals that are centered on the vegetable are on the rise.

 Perhaps the reason that cauliflower went off our weekly menus at home (despite being one of the most affordable vegetables when in season) is that recipes were constantly directing us to boil it.
-This provokes the already-subtle-flavour to escape into the cooking water during the cooking process, and leaves us with a bland vegetable for dinner.
-Cauliflower tastes great drizzled with olive oil and roasted (in a single layer on a roasting tray), particularly if you add your favourite spices to it first.
-My favourite thing about cauliflower is that the season comes on just after the Summer produce goes out and the weather is getting colder.
-My new favourite way to enjoy cauliflower however, is fried.
+This provokes the already-subtle-flavor to escape into the cooking water during the cooking process and leaves us with a bland vegetable for dinner.
+Cauliflower tastes great drizzled with olive oil and roasted (in a single layer on a roasting tray), particularly if you add your favorite spices to it first.
+My favorite thing about cauliflower is that the season comes on just after the Summer produce goes out and the weather is getting colder.
+My new favorite way to enjoy cauliflower, however, is fried.

-I’ve created the below recipe for you to try on your induction cooktop at home.
+I’ve created the below recipe for you to try on your induction cooktop at home even better with our Bosch appliances.
 If you’d like to serve it as a shared plate, then I’d encourage you to cut the cauli into florets.
 If you’d like to serve individual portions, cut the cauliflower into ‘steaks’ by cutting the whole cauliflower into one large slice per person.
 The zhoug will make more than you need (about 400ml).
 It keeps in the fridge for up to a week.

 Home Fried Cauliflower with hummus, labne, pickled onions and zhoug